ChimeraTK/DeviceAccess-OpcUaBackend/README.md

 The 5 subsequent reads happen, because there is a full queue of read triggers.
 The que was filled during the server was down by the PeriodicTrigger module that was used in the test.
 After the client recovered from the error state this queue was emptied first.
 After, periodic triggers from the PeriodicTrigger module followed as expected and correct values were read from the server.

 The read value of 0 did not result e.g. from the client connection being not fully set up.
 But this is the initial register value after starting a ChimeraTK server.
-Thus, the opc server was opened but the application did not reach the first mainLoop during the first backend reads.
+Thus, the opc ua server was opened but the application did not reach the first mainLoop during the first backend reads.
 So value of 0 read from the server via the backend is correct.

-### Considerations for testing the backend

-- Write test against a server that is implemented using the same stack version
-- The whole test should be a server that can change it's PV and also check if the backend changed some PV
-- A second stage test could be against a ControlsystemAdapter-OPC-UA server -> this should be optional and not needed in the first place
-- The backend should only depend on DeviceAccess and not on other ChimeraTK packages
-- Test the backend also against other Server (in case of problems don't solve problems that are based on the open62541 stack)